Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - In View , when we fill Form (it is completing through Model class -from Models folder) , then in BookRepository we convert Model data to Database Model(Model class from Data folder)

-- Components foled --> we use for ViewComponent
+- Components folder --> we use for ViewComponent
-  Also we use Views/Shared foledr to display ViewComponent View
+  Also we use Views/Shared folder to display ViewComponent View

 ....................................................................................................................